xMortall/Bingo/README.md

 > [!NOTE]
 > Work is a bingo based on the recommendations of our teacher Paulo Leite.

-> [!IMPORTANT]
-> This work is in pairs produced by me Emanuel Borges and my colleague José Gomes.

 > [!WARNING]
 > Don't use to make money!